Police-Data-Accessibility-Project/scrapers/utils/pdf/list_pdf_scrapers/list_pdf_readme.md

 # Setup

-1. Clone the repo, either via the command line, `git clone https://github.com/Police-Data-Accessibility-Project/Scrapers.git` or from the website.
+1. Clone the repo, either via the command line, `git clone https://github.com/Police-Data-Accessibility-Project/scrapers.git` or from the website.
-2. `CD` into the `Scrapers` folder, and type `pip3 install -r requirements.txt`
+2. `CD` into the `scrapers` folder, and type `pip3 install -r requirements.txt`
-3. Copy the extractor version you need, and the `configs.py` to the `scrapers_library/STATE/COUNTY` that you created for the precinct.
+3. Copy the extractor version you need, and the `configs.py` to the `scrapers_library/STATE/COUNTY/MUNICIPALITY` that you created for the precinct.
-4. For example, Alameda county, California, would be placed into the folder `Scrapers/scrapers_library/CA/alameda/`.
+4. For example, Alameda, California, would be placed into the folder `scrapers/scrapers_library/CA/alameda_county/alameda`.

    This **MUST** be placed within the `Scrapers` folder that you downloaded.
-See [here](https://github.com/Police-Data-Accessibility-Project/Scrapers/tree/master/scrapers_library/CA/alameda) for the example.
+See [here](https://github.com/Police-Data-Accessibility-Project/scrapers/tree/main/scrapers_library/CA/alameda_county/alameda/alameda_police) for the example.

 Open the `configs.py` file that you copied:
 1. Set `webpage` to the page with the pdf lists